jwaliszko/ExpressiveAnnotations/README.md

 Implementation core is based on [expressions parser](src/ExpressiveAnnotations/Analysis/Parser.cs?raw=true), which runs on the grammar [shown above](#grammar-definition).

+Firstly, at the lexical analysis stage, character stream of the expression is converted into token stream (whitespaces ignored, characters grouped into tokens and associated with position in the text).
+Next, at the syntax analysis level, abstract syntax tree is constructed according to the rules defined by the grammar mentioned earlier.
+While the tree is being built, also the 3rd stage, mainly semantic analysis, is being performed.
+This stage is directly related to operands type checking (and eventual type conversions, according to type generalization rules, when incompatible types are detected).

-Specified expression string is parsed and converted into [expression tree](http://msdn.microsoft.com/en-us/library/bb397951.aspx) structure.
+Valid expression string is finally converted into [expression tree](http://msdn.microsoft.com/en-us/library/bb397951.aspx) structure.
 A delegate containing compiled version of the lambda expression described by produced expression tree is returned as a result of the parser job.
 Such delegate is then invoked for specified model object.

-As a result of expression evaluation, boolean flag is returned, indicating that expression is true or false.
+When expression is provided to the attribute, it should be of a boolean type.
+The result of its evaluation indicates whether such an expression is true or false, which directly determines whether the assertion or requirement condition is satisfied or not.

 For the sake of performance optimization, expressions provided to attributes are compiled only once.
 Such compiled lambdas are then cached inside attributes instances and invoked for any subsequent validation requests without recompilation.